Sharon McDougall - Updated - 30th January 2024 - 5 minutes to read

 Sometimes known as a full and final offer, a debt settlement offer is where you agree to make a lump sum payment to your creditors in order to settle the remaining debt you have with them.
 Often it will be the party that owes the money that will start the negotiations although sometimes creditors make the first move by sending a settlement offer letter with an amount they would be happy to settle for.

 You may be tempted to negotiate a full and final (F&F) settlement with your creditors if your circumstances have changed and you have found yourself in a much improved financial position.
 This could be as a result of securing a more stable and better paid job, or alternatively due to a windfall such as an inheritance.
-If this is the case, tackling your outstanding debts is likely to be high up on your agenda; however, you need to ensure you approach your creditors in the right way in order to get the best deal possible.
+If this is the case, tackling your outstanding debts is likely to be high up on your agenda.
+Despite this, you need to ensure you approach your creditors in the right way in order to get the best deal possible.

 Creditors are not obliged to accept any offer for partial payment; however, many lenders will be open to negotiations in the right circumstances.